Doctor Who season 11: Guest stars

 Alan Bennion makes his third and final appearance in the series as an Ice Warrior, portraying Lord Azaxyr in The Monster of Peladon.

+June Brown played Lady Eleanor in The Time Warrior.

+Development

+Two serials were scrapped from this season.
+The first, The Automata, was to be written by Robert Holmes, though was ultimately scrapped in favor of The Time Warrior.
+The Third Doctor's final story was initially to be called The Final Game, by Robert Sloman and Barry Letts as uncredited co-writer.
+The story would have revealed that the Master and the Doctor were brothers, or opposing aspects of the same being (the ego and the id), and the Master dying in a manner suggesting that he sacrificed himself to save the Doctor's life.
+However, due to Roger Delgado (who played the Master) dying in a car accident in Turkey on 18 June 1973, and the story was scrapped and replaced by Planet of the Spiders.

 Serials

 This season was the last to have Barry Letts as producer and Terrance Dicks as script editor, ending the relationship that had gone through the whole of Jon Pertwee's tenure as the Doctor.
-It saw the introduction of a new logo that would be used nearly throughout the fourth Doctor's era, as well as the new companion Sarah Jane Smith and the alien race, the Sontarans.
+It saw the introduction of a new logo that would be used nearly throughout the Fourth Doctor's era, as well as the new companion Sarah Jane Smith and the alien race, the Sontarans.